12 min read Personal Development

 ❌ Mistake #2: Relying on Motivation

 Motivation is unreliable.
 It comes and goes.
-Successful habits don't depend on how you feel.
+Successful habits don't depend on how I feel.

 Solution: Build systems and environmental cues that make the right choice automatic.